-Most interior lights and appliances receive 12-volt DC power through the converter output and/or the auxiliary battery.
-Exterior lights and brakes also use 12-volt DC power from the tow vehicle battery and/or auxiliary battery through the seven-way plug and wiring to the tow vehicle.
+Most interior lights and appliances receive 12-volt DC power through converter output and/or the auxiliary battery.
+Exterior lights and brakes also use 12-volt DC power from the tow vehicle battery and/ or auxiliary battery through the seven-way connecter and wire attached to the tow vehicle.